Cytologic evaluation

 Definition

 Cytologic evaluation is the analysis of cells from the body under a microscope.
 This is done to determine what the cells look like, and how they form and function.
+Special stains, including antibodies, can be applied to these cells to learn more about changes going on inside them.

 The Pap smear is a common cytologic evaluation that looks at cells from the cervix.
 Some other examples include: